The utility module offers various functions to create, simulate, access information, and visualize the supply chain network more effectively.

 check_duplicate_id(used_ids, node["ID"], "node ID")

-node_id = node['ID']
+node_id = node["ID"]

 used_ids.remove(node["ID"])

-global_logger.logger.error(f"Invalid node type {node['node_type']}")
+global_logger.error(f"Invalid node type {node['node_type']}")

 raise ValueError("Invalid node type")